Fees for Credit Card Processing

 • Membership-Based Pricing:

-Membership-based pricing is a payment processing model where businesses pay a monthly fee and interchange rates at the transaction time.
+Membership-based pricing is a payment processing model in which businesses pay a monthly fee and interchange rates at the time of the transaction.
 This approach eliminates the traditional percentage markup for each transaction and is often called a subscription model.
 For example, instead of a 2.1% + $0.10 fee for every transaction, businesses under this model pay a monthly subscription fee along with the applicable interchange rates during transactions.

 The membership-based pricing model offers one of the most transparent fee structures for credit card processor accounts.